-Welcome to Buckland and Betchworth Choral Society, as we have just completed our fifth season under the inspiring leadership of Ben Woodward, happy to report another that after changing to Division 1 at the 2014 Leith Hill Musical Festival we enjoyed an overall second place finish, with wins in the Part Songs and Ensembles.
+Welcome to Buckland and Betchworth Choral Society, as we have just completed our fifth season under the inspiring leadership of Ben Woodward.
+We are happy to report, after changing to Division 1, at the 2014 Leith Hill Musical Festival we enjoyed an overall second place finish, with wins in the Part Songs and Ensembles.

-The choir rehearses at 19.45 every Wednesday evening in United Reformed Church Hall, Redhill from September to the end of June.
+The choir rehearses at 19.45 every Wednesday evening in URC Upper Hall, Shaw's Corner, Redhill from September to the end of June.
 As well as participating in the Leith Hill Festival in April, we hold an annual Christmas concert and a Summer concert.
 We are keen to welcome new members, this represents a very good starting time.
 Further information about joining can be found here.

 As you would expect for such a lively group we have a very full social

 calendar.
 The Events page has details of this season's activities.

 And we're off: The first class of the